GustaMagik/RSA_Security_Token/README.md

 # RSA_Security_Token
 A Security token system for Linux PAM using an FPGA.
-Utilizing up to 512-bit RSA cryptography and USB UART communication to provide two-factor authentication for any PAM-aware application.
-A fully working prototype, BSD-3 licenced.
+Either utilizing up to 72-bit or up to 512-bit RSA cryptography when using Version A and B respectivly.
+Version B is also utilizing USB UART communication.
+These implementations provide two-factor authentication for any PAM-aware application.
+Fully working prototypes.
+BSD-3 licenced.

 HOW TO USE: